 4. Friedrich Burgmuller, Arabesque Op.
 100 No.2 Level 2

 This classical piano song is hands down a favorite for boys and girls alike!
-Boys really love this exciting piece because it reminds them of music you would hear during an exciting chase scene at the movies.
+Boys typically love this piece because it reminds them of the exciting music from an action or adventure movie.
 This super easy to play piece sounds much harder than it is.

 5. Steven Heller, Avalanche Op.45.
 No.2 Level 2